thoughtbot/maybe_haskell/release/maybe_haskell.md

 -- => 7
 ```

-`twice` takes as its first argument a function, `(Int -> Int)`.
-As its second
+`twice` takes as its first argument a function of type `(Int -> Int)`.
+As its
-argument, it takes an `Int`.
-The body of the function applies the first argument
+second argument, it takes an `Int`.
+The body of the function applies the first
-(`f`) to the second (`x`) twice, returning another `Int`.
-The parentheses in the
+argument (`f`) to the second (`x`) twice, returning another `Int`.
+The
-definition of `twice` indicate grouping, not application.
-In Haskell, applying a
+parentheses in the definition of `twice` indicate grouping, not application.
+In
-function to some argument is simple: stick them together with a space in
+Haskell, applying a function to some argument is simple: stick them together
-between.
-In this case, we need to group the inner `(f x)` so the outer `f` is
+with a space in between.
+In this case, we need to group the inner `(f x)` so the
-applied to it as single argument.
-Without these parentheses, Haskell would think
+outer `f` is applied to it as single argument.
+Without these parentheses,
-we were applying `f` to two arguments: another `f` and `x`.
+Haskell would think we were applying `f` to two arguments: another `f` and `x`.

 You also saw an example of *partial application*.
 The expression `add 2` returns
 a new function that itself takes the argument we left off.
 Let's break down that